ByteworksHomeLab/spring-ai-lab/README.md

 >>> /bye
 ```

-These are commands for the Ollama CLI
+These are all the commands for the Ollama CLI:
 ```
 Available Commands:
   serve       Start ollama